 Yet 12 years after his death, Okamoto still has one bullet left in the chamber.
 “Asu no Shinwa” (Myth of Tomorrow), a large mural that the artist painted in Mexico but which disappeared for decades before being rediscovered and arduously restored, will get a new home inside a walkway of Shibuya Station on November 17.

-The 14 panels of the painting, measuring a total of 5.5m x 30m, depict the gruesome result of an atomic bomb detonation.
+The 14 panels of the painting, measuring 30 meters wide and 5.5 meters tall, depict the gruesome result of an atomic bomb detonation.
 This subject might seem anomalous for the bustling Shibuya area, which is known as a center of youth culture and shopping.
 But that is part of the point.

 “This is what I want to show the youth of Japan,” explains Akiomi Hirano, general producer of the project for the Taro Okamoto Memorial Foundation for the Promotion of Contemporary Art.
 “Taro Okamoto has a sort of energy and charisma that pushes the backs of the younger generation, providing a positive influence that moves them forward.”